 - They are better for the environment.
 I try to conserve paper as often as possible in my classroom, and digital notebooks would make it so that there is almost no paper used in my classroom.

 - Work can’t be lost (mostly!).
 Middle school students are notorious for losing things.
 Google Apps saves everything automatically so nothing is ever truly lost.
 (However, this doesn’t mean that your students won’t have trouble finding them.)

 - Digital notebooks give students a space that can be used to organized digital content.
 I am using digital content more and more often in my classroom.
-Students regularly do PhET Simulations, write arguments and engage in peer editing using Google Apps.
+Students regularly create and annotate graphs, do simulations, write arguments, and engage in peer editing using Google Apps.
 Students have some material online, and some in their notebook.
 Going digital means that all of these great things could live in one place.

 - Accessibility!
 There are endless options for making your content more accessible for all of your students when you use a digital platform.
 Students can use text to speech, video captioning, adjust font sizes and colors and translate materials when they are digital.